tech-otaku/cloudflare-dns/README.md

 <br />

-:point_right: As Cloudflare only allows comments upto a maximum of 100 characters, the script truncates comments longer than 97 characters and prepends them with `...`.
+:point_right: As Cloudflare only allows comments upto a maximum of 100 characters, the script truncates comments longer than 97 characters and appends `...`.

 ---